All Episodes

 What do you make about the other decisions of today?

-Well, the the case involving the admissions requirement, people are saying this was a big win for affirmative action, but they need to read the opinion because even in the majority opinion, there is clearly an indication that this kind of preferential treatment needs to be constantly re-evaluated and probably brought to an end sooner rather than later.
+Well, the case involving the admissions requirement, people are saying this was a big win for affirmative action, but they need to read the opinion because even in the majority opinion, there is clearly an indication that this kind of preferential treatment needs to be constantly reevaluated and probably brought to an end sooner rather than later.

-I think affirmative action has is probably seen its day and and it may be a case or two away.
+I think affirmative action has probably seen its day and it may be a case or two away because generally they've been gutted pretty successfully over the last couple of years.

 So this breathed a little bit of life into it, but I don't think life's so long.

-Let's say one other thing, Sean, this immigration thing, though, which is big.
+Let me say one other thing, Sean, this immigration thing, though, which is big.

 Let me bring Danielle in here.